tlssksek66-sketch/CCPE-spec/SPEC.md

 On boundary violation — when a command falls outside the receiving instance's chartered role — the receiving instance MUST refuse and request routing clarification, not execute via implicit role extension.

 Rationale: implicit self-extension to fulfill misrouted commands collapses the instance separation CCPE depends on.
 Refusal is correct spec behavior.

+### Hard-Limit + Clear-Then-Write Anti-Pattern

+When the execution platform enforces a per-invocation time limit (server-side hard limit), do not combine clearing operations with full re-write within a single invocation.
+Split the operation into smaller units that each fit safely under the limit.

+Rationale: timeout mid-clear-and-write produces partial-state corruption.
+Auto-backup mitigates but does not eliminate the corruption surface — the surface is wider than the backup window.
+Reproduced across multiple cases (reload-stage and verify-rule-change-stage timeouts share the same class).